hash-bang/XBMC-XBOX/README.md

 	sudo xboxdrv --dpad-as-button --trigger-as-button --deadzone 12000 --led 9 -D -s

-Shoudl you wish to configure the config the following button reference may be useful.
+Should you wish to configure the config the following button reference may be useful.

 <table>
 	<tr>